 In any case, what I assume to be the Nasonov pheromone was thick in the air today.
 I could smell it an arm’s length from the hives.
 I took plenty of photos.

 The bees will hold their ground, stick their butts in the air and beat their wings like crazy.
 The top entrances were blocked with bees cranking out the Nasonov pheromone today.

 My backyard thermometer was reading 17°C at one point (63°F), but I don’t believe that.
-But it was definitely the warmest day we’ve had this year and the bees from both hives were out in full force.
+It was definitely the warmest day we’ve had this year and the bees from both hives were out in full force.
 Here’s a fuzzy young bee hanging out on the bottom board, sitting there beating her wings like there’s no tomorrow:

 The sound of the bees scenting was intense, like the sound of tiny little chain saws.
-I’ll post some video of it later.

 If this weather keeps up, the snow will soon be gone and I might be able to begin feeding the bees by next weekend.
 I love seeing them spring into action like this.
 I could stay out and watch them all day.

-P.S.: Nasonov is sometimes spelled Nasanov.
+Nasonov is sometimes spelled Nasanov.
 Tomato, potato.
 Let’s call the whole thing off.
 Also: They could be fanning to ventilate the hive.
 However, judging from the strong smell of pheromones in the air and how many of them were fanning with their bodies bent in areas and at angles that probably wouldn’t create a current inside the hives, orientation scenting seems just as likely.
 But who knows.

 December 2018 Postscript: I’ll eventually write a post that’s more exact about the Nasonov pheromone and the scenting behaviour of honey bees.
 But I’ll say this: When the bees are holding their ground and beating their wings for any reason, it’s usually one of three things going on: